James Colnett: First fur trading voyage, 1786–1788

-During his voyage, Colnett became the first European to see parts of the southern Queen Charlotte Islands.
-Juan Pérez had visited the northern Queen Charlottes in 1774, but had not gone ashore.
+During his voyage, Colnett became the first European to see parts of southern Haida Gwaii.
+Juan Pérez had visited northern Haida Gwaii in 1774, but had not gone ashore.
 Colnett and his crew were among the first Europeans to set foot on the islands.
 They were also the first British explorers to contact the Tsimshian and southern Heiltsuk people.

 Although his primary focus was collecting sea otter pelts, Colnett explored the complex coastline in detail, apparently in hopes of finding the fabled Northwest Passage.
 His journal contains twelve maps of various channels, harbours, inlets, and other coastal features.

 After spending the winter of 1787–88 in Hawaii, Colnett and Duncan returned to the Pacific Northwest to acquire more furs.
 Once on the coast they parted ways and operated separately, unlike the previous year when they remained in company.
 After trading through the summer Charles Duncan heading south for Nootka Sound.
 Before arriving he heard from fellow fur trader John Meares that Colnett was not at Nootka.
 Therefore, Duncan did not stop there but instead continued trading for furs south of Nootka Sound, in the vicinity of Clayoquot Sound and near the entrance of the Strait of Juan de Fuca.
 In August 1788 Duncan sailed the Princess Royal to Hawaii where he found Colnett and the Prince of Wales.
 Together they sailed to Canton, China, arriving in late November 1788.
 They sold their cargo of sea otter pelts.
 The Prince of Wales was taken back to England via the Cape of Good Hope, but James Colnett stayed in China.
 The Princess Royal also remained in order to carry out a second fur trading voyage starting the next year.
 Colnett was given command of another two-vessel expedition.
 The Argonaut sailed under Colnett, with the Princess Royal under Thomas Hudson.